rdf-elixir/website/content/grax/ids.md

 end
 ```

-For cases, where template consists solely of a template parameter with a property from the schema, an even shorter form is supported by the `id` macro, where the property is written in the typical dot syntax after the schema.
+For cases, where the template consists solely of a template parameter with a property from the schema, an even shorter form is supported by the `id` macro, where the property is written in the typical dot syntax after the schema.
 In our book example however, we don't have this simple template form, but we can get it simple into that form, by introducing a separate sub namespace, which might have been a good idea in the first place, since it allows us to define a prefix for this namespace.

 ```elixir
 defmodule Example.IdSpec do